ChordPro/chordpro/docs/content/ChordPro-Configuration-Generic.md

             "line"     : "%{title}",
             "pageno"   : "%{page},
             "omit"     : false,
+            "template" : "stdtoc",
           },
           { "fields"   : [ "sorttitle", "artist" ],
             "label"    : "Contents by Title",
             "line"     : "%{title}%{artist| - %{}}",
             "pageno"   : "%{page},
             "omit"     : false,
+            "template" : "stdtoc",
           },
           { "fields"   : [ "artist", "sorttitle" ],
             "label"    : "Contents by Artist",
             "line"     : "%{artist|%{} - }%{title}",
             "pageno"   : "%{page},
             "omit"     : true,
+            "template" : "stdtoc",
           },
       ],

-The default configuration generates two tables, one labelled `Table of Contents` and one labelled `Contents by Artist`.
+The default configuration generates two tables, one labelled `Table of Contents` and one labelled `Contents by Title`.
+The table with title `Contents by Artist` will be omitted (see `omit`) below.

 Each table is ordered according to the meta data specified in `"fields"`.
 The format of the content lines is specified in `"line"`.

 * `fields`
 The ordering of the table.